AhsanAliUet/riscv-3-stage-pipelined-processor-core/README.md

 Moreover, it can also handle data hazards with forwarding and stalling.
 Flushing is also supported.

 Full documentation is given in docs folder.

+# Dependencies
+i. make command
+ii. vsim (Mentor's QuestaSim Simulator)
+iii. xrun (Cadence Xcelium, optional), it is paid version

 # How to use this project
 Clone the repository: